gwleuverink/bundle/docs/introduction.md

 > Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable colocation of page specific JavaScript inside Blade.

-In contrary to how a JavaScript app would be bundled, this package creates tiny bundles usually only consisting of one module each.
+Contrary to how a JavaScript app would be bundled, this package creates tiny bundles usually only consisting of one module each.
 Depending on the props you pass to the `<x-import />` component.

 Bun treats these bundles as being separate builds.
 This would cause collisions with reused tokens inside the window scope, but since Bundle loads your imports via a script tag with `type="module"` the code is constrained to it's own module scope.